WolfpackPSS/wolfpackpss.github.io/_posts/2016-09-26-history-of-the-pack-heroes-honored.md

 It was xEEVEEx who had drawn the S.Q.U.I.D. expatriates into their ranks.
 Helping them find a home among Wolfpack.
 It was xEEVEEx who had called them to the pack's rescue against Victrix Mortalis.

-The honor was his to bestow.
+The honors were his to bestow.

 He picked up a cloak from Caxy's bundle and draped it over RollFizelBeef's shoulders.